MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Many organizations charge a fee to customers for late payment of [invoices](#invoice).
 An interest note is a statement of such a fee.
 Charging interest helps businesses offset the cost of collecting overdue invoices while encouraging customers to pay their invoices in a timely manner.
 Depending on the country/region and the industry, customers who don't pay for products or services they received can face legal consequences.

 Dynamics 365 Finance automates the [process of calculating and collecting interest](/dynamics365/finance/accounts-receivable/tasks/process-interest) on overdue payments.
 Organizations can use case management in Dynamics 365 Finance and Customer Service to help manage the legal escalation of overdue invoices.

+### International Accounting Standards Board (IASB)

+The International Accounting Standards Board (IASB) is an independent, private-sector body based in London, United Kingdom.
+Its primary responsibility is to develop and promulgate International Financial Reporting Standards (IFRS), a set of accounting standards used by companies and organizations worldwide for the preparation and presentation of financial statements.

+### International Financial Reporting Standards (IFRS)

+IFRS is a set of accounting standards developed by the International Accounting Standards Board (IASB).
+These standards are widely used in Europe and many other parts of the world for the preparation and presentation of financial statements.

+IFRS aims to harmonize accounting practices and provide a common financial reporting framework for businesses operating in different countries.
+While individual European countries may have their own national accounting standards, many European Union member states have adopted IFRS for the consolidated financial statements of publicly traded companies, particularly for companies listed on European stock exchanges.
+This adoption of IFRS helps facilitate cross-border comparisons and international investment.

+> [!NOTE]
+> While IFRS is commonly used in Europe, there may still be some variations or country-specific requirements in accounting and reporting practices in individual European countries.
+However, for consolidated financial statements of publicly traded companies, IFRS is often the standard used for reporting.

+### Internal controls

+Internal controls are processes and mechanisms implemented within an organization to safeguard assets, ensure accurate financial reporting, and ensure compliance with policies and regulations.

 ### Internet of Things sensors